Reno Day School - Application Review Process

 The information on this page is for students who plan to live in Reno, Nev. to attend the Davidson Academy public day school located on the University of Nevada, Reno campus.
-For those interested in the Davidson Academy online high school, opening in 2017-2018 for students living anywhere in the United States, please visit the Online section of our website.
+For those interested in Davidson Academy Online for students living anywhere in the United States, please visit the Online section of our website.

 The Davidson Academy is committed to helping students succeed.
 One way we can help ensure success is through the application screening process.
 Extra time is taken during this process to make sure that the school is a good fit for students and their families.
 Following is a general outline of what you can expect when you apply to the Davidson Academy's Reno school.